deg/re-frame-firebase/README.md

 scope.

-This, combined with re-frame 0.9's beautiful subscription caching leads to some very nice behavior:
+This, combined with re-frame 0.9's beautiful subscription caching leads to some very nice behavior _(If you are not familiar with this area,
-_(If you are not familiar with this area, <https://github.com/Day8/re-frame/issues/218> is a useful read)._
+<https://github.com/Day8/re-frame/issues/218> is a useful read)_: If you want to

-If you want to subscribe to a re_frame value for a long period of time, but want to access it deep inside a component, you can do this easily and efficiently by subscribing twice to the same path.
+subscribe to a re_frame value for a long period of time, but want to access it deep inside a component, you can do this easily and efficiently by subscribing twice to the same path.

 You subscribe once in the outermost component of your page, which will, presumably, never be reloaded.
 This causes the subsription to be active.